 Hamstring tears (strains) are very common in all sports involving running, jumping, kicking, sudden acceleration, and changes of direction.
 They represent around 15% of all AFL, and 12% of all soccer injuries.
-The incidence in field hockey has not been specifically reported, but is likely to be high.
 When running, the injury is most likely to occur as the hamstrings decelerate & then reverse the forward swing of the leg.
 The most common muscle injured in this situation is the outside one, the biceps femoris.
 As the leg strides out, this muscle undergoes the greatest stretch.
-However there are movements unique to hockey that result in different types & locations of hamstring injuries.
-For example, it is more common to see strains to the medial hamstrings (particularly semimembranosus) in hockey than it is in many other sports.
-And overuse hamstring injuries are also more common.
-This includes the high hamstring strain or tendinopathy, (which will be covered in another newsletter).
+The high hamstring strain & hamstring tendinopathy will be covered in another newsletter.